Written by D.C. Fontana, John D.F. Black, Johnny Dawkins, and Tracy Torme

-The Enterprise D is sent to aid the crew of the Tsiolkovsky, a ship which was sent to observe a collapsing star.
-There have been reports of “strange occurances”.
+The Enterprise D is sent to aid the crew of the Tsiolkovsky, a ship that was sent to observe a collapsing star.
+There have been reports of “strange occurrences”.
 The Enterprise arrives to find the crew of 80 all dead – either blown out of the hatch or frozen when the life support was turned off.

 Commander Riker recalls something familiar about the description of a woman showering in her clothes, and he begins to backtrack through history to find reference to it aboard the Enterprise under Captain Kirk.

 Unfortunately, Lt.
-Geordi LaForge (LeVar Burton) has brought the contaminent back to the Enterprise.
+Geordi LaForge (LeVar Burton) has brought the contaminant back to the Enterprise.
 One by one, the crew all begin to act strange – mimicking the effects of intoxication.

 Levar Burton’s Geordi LaForge is given a prominent role in this early episode.
 Watching him struggle as he talks about wanting to see for real – the “imperfect” way we humans see – he conveys tremendous emotion.
 Though his VISOR allows him to see way more than we can see, he longs for the simple vision that humans have.
 This is a sentiment we don’t see him express during times when he has control of his thoughts.

 Captain Picard and Commander Riker struggle to get control of the ship before the star completely collapses.
 Wesley redeems himself at this time by helping to give the Enterprise a few extra minutes to get away.

 This episode was a fine use of the cast.
 Just about everyone seemed to be used decently.
 The only one I found to be under-utilized was Worf, and that can easily be overlooked.
 Ship’s Counselor Deanna Troi’s (Marina Sirtis) uniform is much better here than it was in the first episode, though there are still others seen walking around in the background in the ridiculous mini-skirt.